NickWentworth/rememo/README.md

 ## Usage

-Development of Rememo is nearing completion and will soon be hosted and available online.
-Until then, Rememo can be run locally:
+Rememo is online and available [here](https://rememo.nickwentworth.me)!
+If you instead would prefer to run it locally:

 ### Hosting Locally